Got the right stuff? Exhibit and pitch at TC Sessions: Space 2020 – TechCrunch

-Do you find expression “the sky’s the limit” well, limiting?
+Do you find the expression “the sky’s the limit” well, limiting?
 Join a global community of brilliant visionaries, makers and investors on December 16-17 for TC Sessions: Space 2020, an online conference dedicated to moving beyond the confines of this world through innovative tech and to creating stellar startup opportunities.

 Speaking of a stellar opportunity, this one lets you navigate your startup into the orbit of the space industry’s leading experts and decisions makers.
 We’re talking folks from NASA, the U.S. military and VCs determined to finance pioneering space startups.
 Get an Early-Stage Startup Exhibitor Package to showcase your tech and talent — and impress the people who can change your startup’s trajectory.
-Note: Only eight spots left, and early-bird pricing ends November 13 at 11:59 p.m.
+Note: There are only eight spots left, and early-bird pricing ends November 13 at 11:59 p.m.
 (PT).

-The $360 exhibitor pass includes a digital exhibition space, the ability to gather leads who visit your exhibit space and three tickets to the conference for your coworkers.
+The $360 exhibitor pass includes a digital exhibition space, the ability to gather leads who visit your exhibit space and three tickets to the conference for your co-workers.
 In a classic, “but wait, there’s more” moment, all exhibitors will be able to pitch to conference attendees from around the world.
 We’re talking founders, engineers, investors, tech journalists, potential customers and collaborators from the public sector and private sectors — not to mention people who hold the purse strings at NASA and the military.

-Super Bonus: Exhibitors also get to hear from with the following organizations to discuss how to access grant money.
+Super Bonus: Exhibitors also get to hear from the following organizations to discuss how to access grant money.

-Public-private Partnerships in the Domain of Space Defense — General Jay Raymond, the head of the U.S. Space Force, talks about what it takes to secure an entirely new war-fighting domain, and how the newest branch of the U.S. military will be looking to private industry to make it happen.
+- Public-Private Partnerships in the Domain of Space Defense — General Jay Raymond, head of the U.S. Space Force, talks about what it takes to secure an entirely new war-fighting domain, and how the newest branch of the U.S. military will be looking to private industry to make it happen.

 Is your startup ready for this stellar opportunity?
 Secure your Early-Stage Startup Exhibitor Package before the countdown to savings ends and prices go up on November 13 at 11:59 p.m.
 (PT).